 Purchased by Nike in 2003, converse continues to grow in popularity in the Chinese market with outlets in nearly every major city throughout China.
 Converse continues to be hip shoes worn by young trendsetters throughout the country.

 How to Market Your Sportwear brand in China?

 Branding in China is one of the most important things.
 Chinese consumers buy the name of a brand.
 They want to buy premium, reputable brands.

-Establish Your Own Website in E-commerce Platforms
+Establish Your Own Store on Chinese E-commerce Platforms

 You can also do SEO.
-It’s extremely efficient but asking more work.
+It’s extremely efficient but asking for more work.
 It requires you to create good content, sharable, using keywords in order to increase your presence on the web for search engines.

-For brands, it’s really easy to communicate with your target and develop a strong communicty of followers.
+For brands, it’s really easy to communicate with your target and develop a strong community of followers.
 Having an account on WeChat enables you to promote your brand via mobile or tablet.
-And you also can sell your products on WeChat store.
+And you also can sell your products on the WeChat store.

 Weibo can be associated with online shopping and 85% of consumers frequently use social media to share their online shopping experiences and 55% have participated in a discussion about a foreign brand.

-The social media platform attracted more than 130 000 companies, because it’s a really effective way to develop your e-reputation.
+The social media platform attracted more than 130 000 companies because it’s a really effective way to develop your e-reputation.
 Brands have to create a Weibo Official Account to improve their presence in China and attract more followers.
 More than 56% of Weibo users follow at least one brand on Weibo.

-Gentlemen Marketing Agency is specialized in the digital marketing in the Chinese market.
-Do not hesitate to contact us if you want to discuss any projects in China.
+Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
+Do not hesitate to contact us if you want to discuss any projects in China